kangli219/Programming-Latex/README.md

 Here is a list of features of the template:

-1. Self-defined beamer theme, fonts, font size, colors, itemize style, table of contents, etc.
+1. Self-defined beamer theme, fonts, font size, colors, itemize style, table of contents, modern 16:9 stye, etc.

 2. Adding figures with size adjusted.